eclipse-ibeji/ibeji-example-applications/cloud_connectors/azure/mqtt_connector/README.md

 cargo run -p mqtt-cloud-connector
 ```

 This will rebuild the project as necessary before running it.
-If you just want to build the project without running it, use `cargo build` instead of `cargo run`.
+If you only want to build the project without running it, use `cargo build` instead of `cargo run`.